 All you need to know about product liability in Latvian pharma.
 Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What types of liability are recognized in your jurisdiction?

-Liability regarding damage to persons or property following from supply of defective or faulty products can be claimed on the basis of tort or contract.
+Liability regarding damage to persons or property following from supply of defective or faulty products can be claimed on the basis of a tort (non-contractual) or contract (contractual).

 Contractual liability can be claimed on basis of the Civil Law and Consumer Rights Protection Law.

 Administrative liability can be imposed by competent institutions in the form of fines, orders to take particular actions, prohibition to engage in particular actions for breach of certain statutory requirements under the Pharmaceutical Law, Product Liability Law, the Products and Services Safety Law, the Consumer Rights Protection Law, and other applicable laws.

 Criminal liability may arise only for serious offences, e.g., manufacturing medicinal products/medical devices in the form of a business or in large amounts without holding a licence; or the sale of medicines which were manufactured without an authorisation for the purpose of handling them and these medicines could have caused a threat to human health or life or have resulted in a person’s death or a serious injury.
 Criminal liability may arise on the basis of the Criminal Law.